-This is the Story of the Tower that currently Holds my Satellite Antennas.
-Page 2
+This is the Story of the Tower that held my Satellite Antennas (at my Former Kampeska QTH) Page 2

 Here is the tower with my satellite antennas installed.
 I used the top 40 feet of the tower.
 It is 35 feet high with the bottom 5 feet encased in the concrete underground.
 You can see my Rohn HDBX-48 in the background for a height comparison.
 I unloaded - I mean gave - the other two sections to my friend Kevin (kb0lcr) who has a tower like this one.

 When I re-assembled the tower I did not use the "funky" bolts the tower was originally assembled with.
 I snapped almost half of them when I took it apart.
 The guy at the Fastenal store had some regular bolts that fit perfectly, he said they were the bolts he would want in a tower if he had to climb it!

 The base is simply one of the large sections.
 I dug a hole a little over 5 feet deep and covered the bottom with a couple inches of rocks.
 I then sat the tower section directly into the rocks.
 The hope is the condensation from the sections will drain into the rocks year round.
 It has worked so far.
 I trued the bottom two sections up using the bracket (seen below) before pouring the concrete.

 I braced the tower against the house using the bracket shown.
 My local blacksmith made the bracket based on some drawings I gave him.
 I also took him a section of tower to use as a guide.
 He works for a very reasonable rate as long as I accept his open ended timetable.
 Being a spendthrift myself I am good with this.
 The 2x4 is simply acting as a spacer to keep the tower away from the roof.
 The lag screws are very long and reach into the structure.

 The antennas are fed with surplus bargain basement 1/2" heliax.
 LMR-400UF coax is used around the rotor.